 All employers have a duty of care to provide the safest possible working environment for their employees.
 This obligation is enshrined in law, and the Health and Safety Executive (HSE) states that if an employee becomes injured as a result of the work they do for an employer, then they may have the legal grounds to claim compensation.

-In relation to a workplace injury, the HSE reported 693,000 working people in Great Britain sustained an injury at their place of work in 2019/20.
+About a workplace injury, the HSE reported 693,000 working people in Great Britain sustained an injury at their place of work in 2019/20.
 If an employer fails to provide effective training, equipment, or work conditions, this could result in an accident, including car accidents at work.
-If that is the case, then you could claim against your employer for brain damage after a car accident.
+If that is the case, you could claim against your employer for brain damage after a car accident.

-If you have experienced brain damage after a car accident, there are steps you could take to strengthen a claim for compensation.
-In order to make a claim of this nature, third-party negligence as a cause of the accident, which led to your injuries, must be proven.
+If you have experienced brain damage after a car accident, there are steps you could take to strengthen a compensation claim.
+To make a claim of this nature, third-party negligence as a cause of the accident, which led to your injuries, must be proven.

 Citizen’s Advice has outlined some key steps to follow in the event of an accident.
 These include: